pswhdev/parenting_in_munich/README.md

 The "About Us" page provides information about the website, its mission, and a way for users to get in touch.

+The information about the website and the image displayed on the page can be managed and updated through the admin pannel.

 #### Contact Us Section

 Users are invited to reach out with feedback, questions, or suggestions